stellar/stellar-protocol/sep-template.md

 ## Preamble

 ```
-SEP: <to be assigned>
+SEP: To Be Assigned
-Title: <SEP title>
+Title: <SEP title - keep it short and sweet>
-Author: <list of authors' names and optionally, email addresses separated by commas>
+Author: <list of authors' names and optionally, email addresses, separated by commas>
 Track: <Informational or Standard>
 Status: Draft
 Created: <date created on, in ISO 8601 (yyyy-mm-dd) format>